ahmedesa/laravel-api-tool-kit-docs/filters.md

 # Filters
 {: .no_toc }

-Filters allow you to refine API query results based on various attributes.{: .fs-6 .fw-300 }
+Filters allow you to refine API query results based on various attributes.

 ## Table of contents
 {: .no_toc .text-delta }